mz11235/bandgap_reference_130nm/README.md

 -We practice here on a cmos bandgap reference circuit that achieves the requirement of low sensitivity for temperature

+### BGR Types

+- Self biased current mirror (simplest to start with)
+- With Operational Amplifier

 ### Tools that we will use

 We are focusing on opensource tapeout, hence from the PDK to softwares we use are opensource.